-The ecomaine landfill/ashfill site is located between County Road and Running Hill Road on 274 contiguous acres within the municipalities of Westbrook, Scarborough, and South Portland.
-The property, purchased in 1974, opened as a landfill in 1978 and is accessed from Scott Drive.
-Seventy-five acres remain unused and are expected to continue accommodating our needs through 2038.
+The ecomaine landfill/ashfill site is located between County Road and Running Hill Road on 274 contiguous acres between Scarborough and South Portland.
+The property, purchased in 1974, opened as a landfill in 1978, and is expected to last until around 2045.

 ecomaine takes extra steps to safeguard the ecosystem at our landfill site: we install underground drainage systems (pipes, wicks, stone-lined out-flow beds); there are a series of five ponds which cleanse surface waters by using a more natural method that includes planted cattails to absorb iron; and there are more than 200 monitoring points throughout the landfill.
 In addition, we have a synthetically lined holding-pond.

 Learn more about the science at ecomaine’s landfill